-The term schizophrenia has Greek roots: It combines the words schizo, to split, and phrene, the mind.
+Schizophrenia most commonly manifests through delusions, hallucinations, disorganized thinking and speech, and paranoid delusions.
+The term schizophrenia has Greek roots: It combines the word schizo, meaning “to split,” and phrene, meaning “the mind.”
 This term references a disruption of the balance between thinking, perception, memory, and personality.

-Schizophrenia can manifest as a broad range of symptoms with variations in severity and patterns from person to person.
+Schizophrenia can manifest as a broad range of symptoms which vary in severity and type from person to person.
 The symptoms of this condition can also change over time.
-They are commonly divided into two categories: positive and negative.
+Symptoms of schizophrenia are commonly divided into two categories: positive and negative.

 Positive symptoms represent changes in thoughts and behavior that are not part of usual functioning.
 They include:

-- Delusion of reference (when someone interprets that an ordinary object has a special relationship with them)
+- Delusion of reference: interpreting that an ordinary object has a special relationship with oneself

-- Delusion of control (when someone believes someone or something is trying to exercise control over them)
+- Delusion of control: believing someone or something is trying to exercise control over oneself

 - Disorganized speech

-Negative symptoms of schizophrenia refer to a lack of common behaviors and emotions.
-Sometimes they are hard to recognize because of the similarity with other mental health conditions such as depression.
-These symptoms include:
+Negative symptoms refer to a lack of common behaviors and emotions.
+Sometimes they are hard to recognize because they can be similar to other mental health conditions, such as depression.
+Negative symptoms of schizophrenia include:

-- A lack of emotional expression characterized by a flat or monotonous voice, lack of eye contact, and lack of facial expression
+- Lack of emotional expression characterized by a flat or monotonous voice, lack of eye contact, and lack of facial expression

-- A lack of interest in everyday life and difficulties with motivation
+- Lack of interest in everyday life and difficulties with motivation

 - Social withdrawal